-If you are developing e-learning modules and plan to use or market them in another country, localization is a crucial step.
-Research has shown that people who are taught something in their second language, regardless of fluency, often think they understand more of the content than they actually do.
-To maximize impact, a well-implemented e-learning course should be delivered in the language of its users, using relatable examples and teaching styles.
+If you are developing e-learning modules and plan to use or market them in another country, translation and localization is a crucial step.
+People who are taught something in their second language, regardless of fluency, often think they understand more of the content than they actually do.
+To maximize impact, a well-implemented e-learning course should be delivered in the language of its users, using relateable examples and teaching styles.

 Or call 215-729-6765 to talk with a team member.